aws/eks-anywhere/docs/content/en/docs/getting-started/optional/packages.md

 ---

 ## Package Controller Configuration (optional)
-You can configure EKS Anywhere controller configuration.
+You can specify EKS Anywhere package controller configurations.
+For more on the curated packages and the package controller, visit the [package management]({{< relref "../../packages" >}}) documentation.

 The following cluster spec shows an example of how to configure package controller:
 ```yaml